 Thanks to this new technology, much of the work required for maintenance is done at a desk instead of in the field.
 Fewer crews are sent to job sites, and less dangerous work is conducted.
 The safety of our workers is our highest priority, and the UAS represents a major step forward.

-As a not-for-profit cooperative, our UAS program also provides a terrific return-on-investment that represents a great value to the cooperative.
+As a nonprofit cooperative, our UAS program also provides a terrific return-on-investment that represents a great value to the cooperative.

 “The ability to find and replace aging infrastructure has never been more affordable,” Bitzko said.
 “The price per structure is a fraction of the cost of traditional methods and dropping.
 In the not so distant future, industry leaders might be inspecting their entire system weekly, if not daily.”